MacCampbell/lates-wgs/README.md

 # lates-wgs
 Analysis of Lates WGS data

+WGS data and genome from Genbank

+##  Genome